ckthiessen/Express-REST-API-Demo/README.md

 * Delete: Enter an **existing** animal's name press the DELETE button.
 Animal will be deleted from the server.

 ## Running Instructions
-To run, enter "node server.js" in the console and go to localhost:3000 in your browswer.
+To run, enter "node server.js" in the console and go to localhost:3000 in your browser.
 Must have node.js installed in order to run.